-Document Title Policy Link Current Status Proposed Action Development in the Open Countryside SPG (September 2002) Policy 1 Development in the Open Countryside Saved until parent policy is replaced REPLACE Development in the Open Countryside and Forest of Bowland National Landscape SPD Forest of Bowland AONB SPG (December 2003) Policy 2 Area of Outstanding Natural Beauty Saved until parent policy is replaced REPLACE Development in the Open Countryside and Forest of Bowland National Landscape SPD Brierfield Canal Corridor Housing Brief SPD (October 2005) Policy LIV1 Housing Provision and Delivery Saved until parent policy is replaced, or development is completed REMOVE When development is completed.
-Pendle Conservation Area Design and Development Guidance SPD (August 2008) Policy 10 Areas of Special Architectural or Historic Interest Saved until parent policy is replaced PARTIALLY REPLACE Likely through the preparation of Design Code(s) for Pendle.
-Design Principles SPD (December 2009) Policy 13 Quality and design of new development Saved until parent policy is replaced REPLACE Likely through the preparation of Design Code(s) for Pendle.
+Document Title Policy Link Current Status Proposed Action Brierfield Canal Corridor Housing Brief SPD (October 2005) Policy LIV1 Housing Provision and Delivery Saved until parent policy is replaced, or development is completed REMOVE When development is completed.
+Pendle ConservationArea Design andDevelopmentGuidance SPD(August 2008) Policy 10 Areas of Special Architectural or Historic Interest Saved until parent policy is replaced PARTIALLY REPLACE Likely through the preparation of a Design Code(s) for Pendle.
+Design Principles SPD (December 2009) Policy 13 Quality and design of new development Saved until parent policy is replaced REPLACE Likely through the preparation of a Design Code(s) for Pendle.
 Railway Street Neighbourhood SPD (December 2010) Policy LIV1 Housing Provision and Delivery Saved until parent policy is replaced, or development is completed REMOVE When development is completed.

-&lt;sup>1 Replacement Pendle Local Plan 2001-2016 (Pendle Council, May 2006)
+Replacement Pendle Local Plan 2001-2016 (Pendle Council, May 2006)

-3.23 After 26 November 2008, section 180 of the Planning Act 2008 removed the need for the LDS to include details of any proposed SPDs.
-It also removed the automatic requirement to carry

-- out and report on a sustainability appraisal of the proposals in an SPD (see impact assessment below). - 3.24 As the existing and proposed SPDs form an important part of the planning policy framework for Pendle, and are few in number, we continue to include their details in the LDS for transparency. - 3.25 Should any additional SPDs be considered necessary, these will be identified in the AMR and future revisions of the LDS.
+- 3.28 After 26 November 2008, section 180 of the Planning Act 2008 removed the need for the LDS to include details of any proposed SPDs.
+It also removed the automatic requirement to carry out and report on a sustainability appraisal of the proposals in an SPD (see impact assessment below). - 3.29 As the existing and proposed SPDs form an important part of the planning policy framework for Pendle, and are few in number, we continue to include their details in the LDS for transparency. - 3.30 Should any additional SPDs be considered necessary, these will be identified in the AMR and future revisions of the LDS.
 They will also be made available on the Council's website at www.pendle.gov.uk/spd